getsentry/sentry-python/MIGRATION_GUIDE.md

 - `sentry_sdk.tracing_utils.should_propagate_trace()` now takes a `Client` instead of a `Hub` as first parameter.
 - `sentry_sdk.utils.is_sentry_url()` now takes a `Client` instead of a `Hub` as first parameter.
 - `sentry_sdk.utils._get_contextvars` does not return a tuple with three values, but a tuple with two values.
 The `copy_context` was removed.
-- If you create a transaction manually and later mutate the transaction in a `configure_scope` block this does not work anymore.
+- You no longer have to use `configure_scope` to mutate a transaction.
+Instead, you simply get the current scope to mutate the transaction.
 Here is a recipe on how to change your code to make it work:
     Your existing implementation:
     ```python
     transaction = sentry_sdk.transaction(...)